 Getting rid of social media may be a daunting prospect as they bring many of us a lot of joy.
 They’re great sources of information and our connection to the digital world.
 So, why the need to declutter?

 However much happiness these apps may spark, social media does have its detriments.
 The overload of information can get distracting and divert us away from things that need our attention such as work, school, or connecting with people in real life.

 Another issue is the ceaseless inclination of comparing yourself socially to your peers and the pressures that come with it.
-According to German researchers who studied people’s behavior with the social platform Facebook, one in three people were discovered to have experienced a negative feeling after visiting the site.
+According to German researchers who studied people’s behaviour with the social platform Facebook, one in three people was discovered to have experienced a negative feeling after visiting the site.

 Doing a cleanse—both with the apps you’re signed up to and the people within them that you follow—and minimizing your social media capacity will enable you to spend your time on things that are valuable and worthwhile, both online and offline.

 If you appear to be struggling with this one, a good way to think about it is to compare it to something physical, like your wardrobe.
 Sure, a lot of shoes are great to have but how many of them truly spark joy?
 How many pairs do you really wear regularly?
 Apply these points when tidying up your social media presence.
 Do you really need Instagram and Snapchat?
 How often do you actually communicate with people from high school?
 If your immediate reaction isn’t total elation, then it’s time to bid adieu.

 8. Tidy up your Zenkit account